columbia/fairtest/README.md

 * Run `make install` to install both apt and pip package dependencies.

-Alternativelly, you can download an Ubuntu virtual machine with a complete, up-to-date FairTest installation from
+Alternatively, you can download an Ubuntu virtual machine with a complete, up-to-date FairTest installation from
 <a href="http://www.cs.columbia.edu/~vatlidak/UbuntuVM.tar.gz" title="FairTest VM">here</a>
 and launch it with VMWare Player.